-The second common approach for analysis of fluorescence spectroscopy data is analysis of entire fluorescence excitation emission maps (EEMs) ((Borisover et al., 2009; Carstea et al., 2016; Heibati et al., 2017)).
-This enables taking into account the large regions previously mentioned, and with advanced multivariate statistics also to weigh their different contribution to the overall spectrum.
-PLS regression enables the formulation of a prediction model to predict the concentration of bacteria in water according to the entire EEM.
-In order to measure the benefit of using a PLS model we compared the detection threshold of E. coli in distilled water using the single wavelength approach, with a PLS model designed on either the spectrum of emission at 220-450 nm when excited by 280 nm light, or the entire EEM measured in the excitation range of 210-400 nm and emission of 220-450 nm.
+Another common approach for analysis of fluorescence data uses entire excitation-emission matrices (EEMs) ((Borisover et al., 2009; Carstea et al., 2016; Heibati et al., 2017)).
+This enables taking into account the large emission regions previously mentioned.
+PLS regression enables the formulation of a model for predicting the concentration of bacteria in water, based on the entire EEM data.
+In order to examine whether a PLS model is beneficial in data analysis and prediction, we compared the detection threshold of E. coli in distilled water using the peak-picking approach, with a PLS model built on either the spectrum of emission at 220-450 nm when excited by 280 nm light (which is typical for excitation of proteinaceous material), or on the entire EEM measured in the excitation range of 210-400 nm and emission of 220-450 nm.
 The reason for this comparison is because we believe that perhaps the emission spectrum of a single wavelength could be enough for the detection of bacteria in water, which will make future instrument design simpler since only a single light source will be required.
-We chose the 280 nm wavelength since it falls within the proteinaceous fluorescence zone and has shown good results.
-The difference in correlation and detection threshold between using a single wavelength, a PLS model based on single excitation of 280 nm and a PLS model based on the entire EEM was significant (Table 7).
-We found that by applying the PLS model on either the single excitation or the entire EEM we could lower the detection threshold by 2.5-3.5 orders of magnitude.
-Furthermore, this method had less variation between groups which meant the Tukey-Kramer test can be applied, signifying a more robust result.
+The differences between using a peak-picking method, a PLS model of a single emission spectrum based on single excitation at 280 nm and a PLS model based on the entire EEM were significant in terms of correlation and detection thresholds (Table 7).
+Use of the PLS model reduced the detection threshold by 2.5-3.5 orders of magnitude.
+In addition, when applying PLS, a lesser variation between groups is observed thus allowing application of the Tukey-Kramer test and signifying a more robust result.

-We followed up this finding by testing out the different detection thresholds of B. subtilis and P. aeruginosa.
-These bacterial species were chosen because a) they represent the gram positive and gram negative groups, which we expect to have a different chemical composition (Jean and Simorre, 2018) and b) because P. aeruginosa is a very common environmental pathogen which may be acquired from drinking water (Costa et al., 2015).
-The detection thresholds of the different species were surprisingly different when using the entire EEM or only the 280 nm excitation spectrum; with differences of between 3-6 orders of magnitude (Table 8).
-This indicates that the 280 nm excitation spectrum does not capture the entire spectral fingerprint of the bacteria.
-This is likely because the proteinaceous region is a large 3-dimentional space and a large proportion of it is lost when a single 2-dimentional slice of it is analysed.
-The variation in protein structures, the different positions of aromatic amino acids within proteins and the different aromatic moieties in bacterial cells are far more diverse than what can be captured by looking at the spectrum of emission from excitation at 280 nm, or likely any other single wavelength.
-It is interesting to note that the increase in sensitivity from 1-dimentional single wavelength (280 nm excitation, 360 nm emission) to a 2-dimetional spectrum at a single excitation wavelength (280 nm excitation) is ~3 orders of magnitude, and the increase from single excitation spectra to full 3-dimensional EEM is again several orders of magnitude (depending on the bacterial species).
+We extended this analysis toward B. subtilis and P. aeruginosa.
+These bacterial species were chosen because a) they represent the gram positive and gram negative groups, expected to have a different chemical composition (Jean and Simorre, 2018) and b) P. aeruginosa is a very common environmental pathogen which may be acquired from drinking water (Costa et al., 2015).
+The detection thresholds of these species differed when using the entire EEM or only the single emission spectrum: the differences reached 3-6 orders of magnitude (Table 8).
+This indicates that the single emission spectrum does not capture the entire spectral fingerprint of the bacteria.
+This is possible because a large fraction of the proteinaceous region in a fluorescence EEM is lost when a single 2-dimentional slice of it is analysed.
+The differences in protein contents, chemical composition and structures, including variable spatial distributions of aromatic amino acids within proteins and the different aromatic moieties in bacterial cells as well as the interactions of fluorophores with the surrounding may not be properly captured by examining a single emission spectrum or, certainly fluorescence emission at a single excitation-emission wavelength pair.
+It is teaching to see that when comparing use of PLS-analyzed emission spectrum with peak-picking, the detection threshold decreases by ~3 orders of magnitudes.
+Several more orders of magnitude of improvement are reached when 3D EEM data analyzed with PLS instead of 2D emission spectrum.